 Vice President, General Manager,

-2014 - Now in his 19th season with the Alouettes, Jim Popp has built the team into the CFL’s most successful franchise of the last decade.
+2015 - Now in his 20th season with the Alouettes, Jim Popp has built the team into the CFL’s most successful franchise of the last two decades.
 With three Grey Cup victories since 2002, he has been recognized as the winningest GM in CFL history.
 In 2011, he was named executive of the year at Canada’s Media Sports Awards.
 This body of work has caught the attention of several NFL franchises in which Popp has interviewed numerous times over the past years.

 The rare ability to build expansion teams and help turnaround established franchises into winning organizations is what makes Popp so special.
 His accomplishments are impressive, holding an overall CFL record of 224-117-1 as a GM.